strdco/scan.datasatsto.se/README.md

 Displays an error message if there's no code, prompting the user to set up the terminal first.

-## Store a vendor code as a cookie
+## Store a exhibitor code as a cookie

 `GET /setup`

-If the vendor/exhibitor uses a smartphone or other browser to scan the QR codes, the exhibitor code can be stored in a cookie in the browser.
+If the exhibitor uses a smartphone or other browser to scan the QR codes, the exhibitor code can be stored in a cookie in the browser.
 A simple web form found in /setup guides the user.